9 Best Cordless Hedge Trimmers of 2022 – Reviews & Top Picks

 This steel bladed trimmer will surprise you with what it can handle.
 You will easily be able to cut through ¾-inch thick branches with its dual-action 24-inch blade.
 At 2400 SPM, it can cut through bamboo.
 The double-sided blades are also rust-resistant for less maintenance.

 Even though the trimmer is working hard, you’ll be spared the bulk of the labor.
 It is lightwieght, easy to maneuver, and has a soft and comfortable grip.
 It will allow you to cut cleanly through most branches with only one pass.
 It’s also quieter and has less vibration.
-Whether you are trimming the shrubs around your home, or working at a large estate, the Black + Decker 40V Cordless Trimmer will be perfect for you.
+Whether you are trimming the shrubs around your home, or working at a large estate, the Black + Decker 40V Cordless Trimmer will be perfect for you as we think it is the best cordless hedge trimmer on the market today.

 2. Earthwise LHT12022 Cordless Hedge Trimmer – Best Value